 When employees are ordered to remain home, or periodically report their whereabouts and be available for immediate recall, their names shall be placed on a standby roster.
-An amount equal to 10 percent of eight (8) times the employee's hourly base salary shall be paid to an employee who is assigned to a standby roster for each calendar day or portion of a calendar day of such assignment.
+An amount equal to 10 percent of seven and one-half (7.5)eight (8) times the employee's hourly base salary shall be paid to an employee who is assigned to a standby roster for each calendar day or portion of a calendar day of such assignment.
 The daily rate of compensation shall include geographic and shift pay as may be appropriate.